romzorus/dux-standard/README.md

 - [ ] Pipeline: remove previous package if run with same version number (overwrite)
 - [ ] Worker: create Docker image to allow scaling it
 - [ ] Connection: introduce compatibility with [QUIC](https://github.com/quinn-rs/quinn), [SSH3](https://github.com/francoismichel/ssh3), other protocol ?
+- [ ] modules to handle Android and IOT devices
+- [ ] log generation : what is applied when on what, syslog interaction, ability to generate JSON content (for log aggregators for example)
+- [ ] mode pass-on-demand (TaskList applied only when asked) VS watcher (TaskList applied on a regular basis by the Controller/Worker) VS agent (exec with an Assignment embedded in Controlled Host which regularly applies it on localhost)

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");